hsarji/eoc-ny/manuscript/_eoc-ny-wte.md

 <details>
 <summary style="color:grey; font-size: 23px;" >UPDATES TO THIS PROJECT (click to expand)</summary>
 <br>

+2024-03-12 - Revised and expanded: Life estate deed reserving a limited power of appointment, [above](#re-life-estate-poapl).

+2024-03-10 - Created the book cover for the book.
+See [📖Estate of Confusion - New York](https://leanpub.com/estateofconfusion-newyork).

 2024-03-08 - Added: (1) [What is the definition of a "limited power of appointment"?](#poap-def).
 (2) [When does using a limited power of appointment make sense in Medicaid planning?](#medicaid-poapl).